Johnno Dean: Storylines

 For the next few years, Johnno is pretty much out of his children's lives and they all begin to consider Jack to be their father.
 When Craig receives a birthday card from Johnno, he rips it up and tells Jack he is better father than Johnno ever was.
 Steph maintains a closer relationship with Johnno then her brothers and sister, but still feels closer to Jack.
-In 2008, when Johnno couldn't attend her wedding to Max Cunningham due to work comments, Steph asks Jack to walk her down the aisle.
+In 2008, when Johnno could not attend her wedding to Max Cunningham due to work comments, Steph asks Jack to walk her down the aisle.
 In 2010, Steph would later visit him after discovering that she has cancer, however after her death, he didn't attend her funeral, due to flight conflicts.

 In 2016, Frankie went to stay with Johnno after visiting their daughter Debbie.
 Upon her return to the village, she mentioned to Jack that Johnno was doing well and his relationship with Michelle was stronger.
 Two days later, Frankie got a call from Johnno that their children is now closer to him than before, for which she is happiness and knew that this is what Steph's wanted to see.
 A year later, Johnno returns to the village and see Frankie once again to invite her to tour with him as a Cher impersonator.
-She tells him she wishes they hadn't broken up but is torn about whether to leave Jack and accept his offer.
+She tells him she wishes they had not broken up but is torn about whether to leave Jack and accept his offer.
 She eventually chooses Jack and Johnno leaves after Frankie tells him that he is still her best friend.
-Two days later, Jack called him that Frankie is dead, which devastated him and couldn't attend the funeral, after he allowed him to go, due to his impersonator tour.
+Two days later, Jack called him that Frankie is dead, which devastated him and could not attend the funeral, after he allowed him to go, due to his impersonator tour.

+Reception

+A writer from Inside Soap called the character Frankie's "cheating ex-husband".